 Note: Are you a good people watcher?
 I hope you are because it will aid your progress as a speaker.
 You will be viewing video clips of speakers throughout the course.
-Pay attention to what went well in a speech and what you would not not make their speech better.
+Pay attention to what went well in a speech and what you would be a commend a speaker change to make their speech better.

-For example, in Amy cuddy's speech, her data visual aids helped in better understanding the speech.
+For example, In Amy Cuddy's speech, her data visual aids helped in better understanding the speech.
 Did you notice where her hair was?
 Would you recommend she do something different with it?
 Notice, notice, notice.
 It will help you know what you want to do and not do in your own speeches.